 With very few exceptions, all transactions will satisfy the commerce test (as either the Acquiring or Acquired Persons will be engaged in commerce or some activity affecting commerce).

-The size of transaction test is met if, as a result of the transaction, the Acquiring Person will hold voting securities, assets or non-corporate interests of the Acquired Person valued in excess of USD90.0 million.
-In determining the sizeof transaction, one must generally include the value of any voting securities, assets and non-corporate interests of the Acquired Person already held by the Acquiring Person.
+The size of transaction test is met if, as a result of the transaction, the Acquiring Person will hold voting securities, assets or non-corporate interests of the Acquired Person valued in excess of USD94 million.
+In determining the size of transaction, the value of any voting securities, assets and non-corporate interests of the Acquired Person already held by the Acquiring Person is included.
 There are other factors to consider in calculating the size of transaction (eg, assumed liabilities, amounts paid for non-voting securities, or third-party debt of the acquired entity) that may differ depending on the transaction structure, such that the calculation of the size of transaction is not as straightforward as it may otherwise seem.

-If necessary, a Fair Market Value determination must be made in good faith by the board of directors of the Acquiring Person or its delegee as of any date within 60 calendar days prior to filing (if filing is required) or within 60 days prior to closing (if filing is not required).
+If a Fair Market Value determination is necessary, it must be made in good faith by the board of directors of the Acquiring Person or its delegee as of any date within 60 calendar days prior to filing (if filing is required) or within 60 days prior to closing (if filing is not required).

 Sales or assets booked in a foreign currency should be converted based on the Interbank Exchange Rate.
 For an annual income statement, the parties should use the average exchange rate for the year reported.
 For a regularly prepared balance sheet or pro forma balance sheet, the parties should use the exchange rate in effect for the date of the relevant balance sheet.

-The jurisdictional thresholds are calculated with respect to the Acquiring and Acquired Persons, which are deemed to include all entities under common control (ie, having the same ultimate parent entity) (see 2.4 Definition of ‘Control’).
-If the seller is not included within the Acquired Person, its sales and assets do not need to be counted for the size of person test.
-This could be the case, for example, when a holder of a small percentage of stock in a widely held corporation sells those shares to a third-party buyer in a private sale.
-The seller’s revenues and assets would be irrelevant but the sales and assets of the corporation and the Acquiring Person would be relevant.
+The jurisdictional thresholds are calculated with respect to the Acquiring and Acquired Persons, which are deemed to include all entities under common control (ie, having the same ultimate parent entity) (see 2.4 Definition of "Control").
+If the seller is not included within the Acquired Person (eg, the holder of a small percentage of stock in a widely held corporation selling shares to a third-party buyer in a private sale), its sales and assets do not need to be counted for the size of person test.
+The sales and assets of the seller would not be relevant but those of the corporation and the Acquiring Person would be.

-Changes in the business during the reference period, such as acquisitions, divestments or business closures, should be reflected by adjusting the financials to include all controlled entities at the time of the acquisition as if only those controlled entities (at the time of the acquisition) were held by the ultimate parent entity for the reference period.
+Changes in the business during the reference period; ie, acquisitions, divestments or business closures, should be reflected by adjusting the financials to include the annual net sales and total assets of all controlled entities at the time of the proposed acquisition.

 The HSR Act applies to all acquisitions of voting securities, assets or non-corporate interests that meet the jurisdictional thresholds.
 However, certain foreign-to-foreign transactions may qualify for an exemption from the HSR Act reporting requirements.